ThadeuLuz/machine-learning-udacity/notes/6-Deep Learning.md

 Momentum is the idea of weighting previous steps to give a momentum and help getting over minor 'humps'.
 The only param, a $\beta$ between 0 and 1.
 The current step is multiplied by 1, the previous by $\beta ^2$, the one before by $\beta ^3$, then $\beta ^4$ and so forth.
 The steps that happened a long time ago will have a very small impact, while the current ones will matter the most.

+# Convolutional Neural Networks

+## Applications

+[Wavenet](https://github.com/ibab/tensorflow-wavenet) uses CNN.
+Althoguh RNNs are used for NLP, CNNs can be used too.
+Facebook uses CNN for machine translation.
+AlphaGO was built on CNN.

+## MLPs for Image Classification